 Tracer is a positron emitting isotope labeled molecule, molecular probe, that is either structurally related to the natural substrate (tracee) or involved in the dynamic process.

-Injecting only trace amounts (i.e. with a high specific activity) ensures that radioligand does not cause any unintentional pharmacological or systemic effects.
-The system needs to be kept in dynamic equilibrium during the PET study, so that the only thing that is changing is the concentration and distribution of our radioligand.
-This ensures that the processes can be described with first-order rate constants, and we can calculate results using usual mathematical methods.
+Administering only trace amounts (i.e. with a high specific activity) ensures that radiopharmaceutical (radioligand) does not cause any unintentional pharmacological or systemic effects.
+The system needs to be kept in dynamic equilibrium during the PET study, so that the only thing that is changing is the concentration and distribution of our radiopharmaceutical.
+When this is the case, then the processes can be described with first-order rate constants, and we can calculate results using usual mathematical methods.

 Tracer is introduced to system in a trace amount:

 - Low mass (high specific activity)

 - Amount of tracer is at least a couple of orders of magnitude smaller than the tracee

 - Process being measured is not perturbed by it

 - Less than 5% of receptor is occupied by tracer.

 Higher radioligand masses can be intentionally administered in certain study protocols, for example to measure receptor Bmax and KD separately.